Self-help tips to fight tiredness

 Many people don't get the sleep they need to stay alert through the day.

-The Royal College of Psychiatrists advises:
+The website of the Royal College of Psychiatrists has information on sleeping well.

 - going to bed and getting up in the morning at the same time every day